philrz/super/book/src/intro.md

 into SQL and the RM.

-Yet, the incorporation of the JSON data model into the relational model has left much to be desired.
-One must typically choose between creating columns of "JSON type" that layers in a parallel set of operators and behaviors that diverge from core SQL semantics, or rely upon schema inference to convert JSON into relational tables, which unfortunately does not always work.
+Yet, the incorporation of the JSON data model into the relational model never fails to disappoint.
+One must typically choose between creating columns of a JSON or variant type that layers in a parallel set of operators and behaviors that diverge from core SQL semantics, or rely upon schema inference to convert variant data into relational tables, which unfortunately does not always work.

 To understand the difficulty of schema inference,